This post may contain affiliate links, view our disclosure policy.

 - sesame seeds

-Heat olive oil in a skillet pan over medium-high heat.
-Add chunked chicken, sprinkle the chicken with salt & pepper, and let cook until completely cooked (165 degrees).
-Stirring occasionally.
+- Heat olive oil in a skillet pan over medium-high heat.
+Add the chunked chicken, salt, and pepper.
+Let cook, while stirring occasionally, until the chicken is cooked through (165° F).

-When chicken is cooked through and most the liquid/oil is absorbed, pour teriyaki sauce into pan and let simmer for 3-4 minutes.
-It thickens up rather quickly so watch it carefully.* I like to drain any excess oil/liquid out of the pan once the chicken is done cooking, and before I add the teriyaki sauce.
+- When chicken is cooked through and most the liquid/oil is absorbed, pour the prepared teriyaki sauce into the pan and let simmer for 4-5 minutes.
+Stir everything together. * It thickens up rather quickly so watch it carefully.* I like to drain any excess oil/liquid out of the pan once the chicken is done cooking, and before I add the teriyaki sauce.
 This is completely optional.

-Serve over rice and garnish with green onions and sesame seeds.
+- Serve over white rice and garnish with green onions and sesame seeds.